Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

-Under the administration of Barack Obama, the U.S. Department of Labor proposed the fiduciary rule, which would have imposed fiduciary standards on more financial professionals who offer retirement advice.
+Under the administration of Barack Obama, the U.S. Department of Labor proposed the fiduciary rule, which would have imposed fiduciary standards on more financial professionals who work with retirement plans and offer retirement advice.

-Specifically, the 1,023-page rule would have required brokers to let their clients know about commissions and other incentives they received from selling products like annuities.
+Specifically, the 1,023-page rule would have required brokers to let their clients know about any conflicts of interest and commissions and other incentives they received from selling products like annuities.

 The Fifth Circuit Court of Appeals threw out the rule in March 2018, and the administration of Donald Trump refused to defend the rule in court.

 After the fiduciary rule died, the Securities and Exchange Commission adopted Regulation Best Interest, which requires brokers to act in the best interests of their clients.
 However, critics argue Regulation Best Interest is weaker than the fiduciary rule.
 They say it sets a standard for brokers to require them to put the client’s interests ahead of their own, whereas the fiduciary rule mandates brokers to act without regard to their own interests.

 In the meantime, lawmakers in some states, including New Jersey, Maryland and Nevada, are considering stricter regulations on brokers and financial advisors.

 22 Cited Research Articles